forsyde/DeSyDe/tutorial.md

         </interconnect>
     </platform>

-Aside from the header, we starting reading the description from the processor listings.
-The first processor declaration has a name of `simple` to symbolize that it is a simple and cheap processor, with a number of `3` to indicate that there are 3 processors of this kind in the platform.
+Aside from the header, we start reading the description from the processor listings.
+The first processor declaration has a name of `simple` to symbolize that it is a simple and cheap processor, with a number of `5` to indicate that there are 5 processors of this kind in the platform.
 The second has a name of `powerful` to symbolize the opposite.
 A glance at their children declaration reveals that we also must specify at least one mode, while the name `default` was used simply by convention.
 The mode that the processor can operate will give its memory, speed, power, area and monetary characteristics so